William Barnes Wood

 - William Barnes Wood was born on 6 November 1830 in Montgomery County, Alabama.

-- He was known as Billie by family.
+- He was known as Billiy by family.

 your - son Wm B Wood

-Added below address section: I will write again soon.
+I will write again soon.
 I may stay in oxford nearly all vacation as I have some very good friends here with me.
 I stayed with Mrs Williams last night - a very kind old Lady.
 She has taken me over to Covington in her Carriage some times.
-I have just fou? ?? at several familys - I am very well treated here.
+I have just found? at? several familys - I am very well treated here.
 Tell Par where I am boarding - write soon

 Minimal punctuation added by the transcriber to enhance readability.